GSA/digitalcorps.gsa.gov/_fellows/2023/alyssa-bell.md

 hometown: Philadelphia, PA
 university: Thomas Jefferson University
 region: northeast
-bio_short: Product manager with a passion for healthcare and improving products and services for the American public.
+bio_short: Product manager with a passion for healthcare and improving products and services for the American public
 why: "I truly love solving problems, making things more efficient, and just generally looking for better ways to do things.
 As a product manager with the U.S. Digital Corps, I'll be able to utilize my passion and skills in those areas to improve products and services for the American public."
 fun_fact: Alyssa played rugby for over a decade.
 tags: ['northeast', '2023','Product_Management', 'CMS']